JuliaGraphics/UnicodeGraphics.jl/README.md

      ▀▀██████▀▀
 ```

-It is also possible to pass a filtering function, filling values for which the function returns `true`, e.g. all even numbers in the following array:
+When passing a filtering function,
+UnicodeGraphics will fill all values for which the function returns `true`,
+e.g. all even numbers using `iseven`:
 ```julia
 julia> ghost = [
    1 7 7 7 7 8 6 4 6 3 9 9 9 7